cncf/glossary/content/en/image-digest.md

 tags: ["application", "security"]
 ---

+If an image tag is like a nickname that can be reassigned to different people over time, an image digest is like a fingerprint: it always points to one specific, unchangeable image.

 An image digest is a unique, content-addressable identity for a [container image](/container-image/), represented as a cryptographic hash (typically SHA-256) of the image's manifest, as defined in the [OCI Image Specification](https://specs.opencontainers.org/image-spec/#overview).